MCP Code Mode

 Execution Tracing

-Every weavz_execute call returns structured output including a trace of every integration action called:
+Every weavz_execute call returns a readable result with console output and a trace of every integration action called:

 {